 When I’m about to fall asleep or when going for a walk, I force touch on the Apple Podcast app, which takes me quickly to my most recently listened to programs and new episodes I subscribe to.
 This feature saves one or two taps, plus some scrolling.

-The Workflow (affiliate link) app is the only iOS app I know of that allows for automating steps and actions on your iOS device.
-Workflow works similar to Keyboard Maestro in that you assemble one or more actions to trigger a new workflow, or to trigger an existing workflow either from the app itself, the iOS Share Sheet, your home screen, the Today Widget, or if applicable your Apple Watch.
+Shortcuts allows for creating one or more actions that can be triggered manually or by sending an assigned Siri voice command.
+The workflows are similar to Keyboard Maestro in that you assemble one or more actions to trigger a new workflow, or to trigger an existing workflow either from the app itself, the iOS Share Sheet, your home screen, the Today Widget, or if applicable your Apple Watch.

 Next up is Drafts, which is my go-to app for adding quick bits of information.
 It’s useful because a new draft is created when I open the app, and that allows me to immediately start typing or dictating text without tapping another button.